mostly-ai/virtualdatalab/README.md

 ## Acknowledgments

 This research is supported by the "ICT of the Future” funding programme of the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.
+See https://anonymousbigdata.net/ for further details.